AlGepe/OmniSnippets_JS/docs/generalTips/calculatorStructureV2/groupsAndVariables.rst

 Conditional visibility of a group
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You may also make the group name **conditionally visible** by clicking the |eye icon| icon next to the Name field, and enter the trigger condition.
+You may also make the group name :ref:`conditionally visible <calculatorsv2conditionalvisibility>` by clicking the |eye icon| icon next to the Name field, and enter the trigger condition.
 The group name will show up only when the condition evaluates to "True".

 .. figure:: img/group-conditional-visible.png
   :alt: Add a name for the new group